LiskArchive/lisk-legacy-docs/packages/transactions/transactions.md

 transactions.constants.VOTE_FEE; // Fee required for a cast votes (type 3) transaction. transactions.constants.MULTISIGNATURE_FEE; // Fee required per group member (plus one) for a register multisignature account (type 4) transaction.

+transactions.constants.MULTISIGNATURE_MAX_LIFETIME; // Maximum lifetime in transaction pool of a multi-signature transaction in hours. transactions.constants.MULTISIGNATURE_MIN_LIFETIME; // Minimum lifetime in transaction pool of a multi-signature transaction in hours. transactions.constants.MULTISIGNATURE_MAX_KEYSGROUP; // Maximum number of public keys that can be part of a multi-signature group. transactions.constants.MULTISIGNATURE_MIN_KEYSGROUP; // Minimum number of public keys that can be part of a multi-signature group.

-transactions.constants.BYTESIZES; // Object containing the number of bytes to allocate for each component of a transaction.
+transactions.constants.USERNAME_MAX_LENGTH; // Maximum number of characters a username can consist of. transactions.constants.BYTESIZES; // Object containing the number of bytes to allocate for each component of a transaction.

+transactions.constants.EPOCH_TIME; // Date from which timestamps are calculated. transactions.constants.EPOCH_TIME_MILLISECONDS; // EPOCH_TIME as milliseconds since Unix Epoch.
+transactions.constants.EPOCH_TIME_SECONDS; // EPOCH_TIME as seconds since Unix Epoch.

+transactions.constants.MAX_ADDRESS_NUMBER; // Maximum valid number which can form an address when suffixed with an 'L'. transactions.constants.MAX_TRANSACTION_AMOUNT; // Maximum valid amount for a transaction.
+Maximum value for PostgreSQL bigint. transactions.constants.MAX_TRANSACTION_ID; // Maximum valid number for transaction IDs.
 ```

 ## Methods for creating transactions